-Starring Deanna Durbin, Gene Kelley, Dean Harens, Gale Sondergaard, and Gladys George
+Starring Deanna Durbin, Gene Kelly, Dean Harens, Gale Sondergaard, and Gladys George

 My rating: ★★ stars